Our Labrador Retriever

 No longer in operation.
 Too many regulations.

-Saturday, opening day.
-The field was dry and I was afraid to let Bart go into
+opening day.
+The field was dry and I was afraid to let Bart go into the

-The roosters were flushing at 80 to 100 yards.
+roosters were flushing at 80 to 100 yards.
 All the birds were very spooky.
-I
+I got

-got one shot, but of course I missed.
-Bart ended up getting a stick-tight in
+one shot, but of course I missed.
+Bart ended up getting a stick-tight in each

-each eye anyway and was very uncomfortable.
-His eyes got matted up and evidently
+eye anyway and was very uncomfortable.
+His eyes got matted up and evidently the

-the stick-tights came out naturally during the night.
-He was fine Sunday
+stick-tights came out naturally during the night.
+He was fine Sunday morning.

 Well, it rained Sunday and made the stick-tight problem less severe and the birds held cover better.
 We went out after the rain and I got a rooster.
 Of course he landed in the stick-tights.
 I called Bart off the fetch and he minded.
 We went around the back side of the stick-tights and the rooster was a runner.
 Bart charged in and did a perfect fetch.
 By then it was about sundown.
 Monday morning it was heavy rains.
 As soon as the rains let up, we went out and I nailed another rooster.
 In the stick-tights again.
 Bart made a perfect fetch.